magisterbrown/kenyan-sign-language/README.md

 	- test: test data
 - pipeline: Scripts to re-train (and test) the model in an automated manner.
 - docs
+- config
+	- __init__.py: so that we can import files inside this folder
+	- paths.py: includes special variables and paths

 ## Git
 Follow these standards: